The Rare Books Collection

 - Local History

 Using the Collection

-Materials from the rare books collection do not circulate, and the stacks are closed to the public, however all materials are accessible for viewing or research upon request.
-Call the Art, Music, and Recreation department at 414-286-3071 to request an item.
-The materials in rarities may be searched by using the library’s catalog.
-Annual completion of a Special Collections Use form is required and will be kept on file in the art department.
+Materials from the rare books collection do not circulate, and the stacks are closed to the public, however, all materials are accessible for viewing or research upon request.
+The materials in rarities may be searched by using the library’s catalog and requested here.

 Three collections from the rare books collection are available for viewing online.